2020 eDiscovery Negotiation Training: Practical Cooperative Strategies

 Mediator and Arbitrator at JAMS

 Judge Francis served as a U.S. Magistrate Judge in the Southern District of New York from 1985 to 2017.
-During his tenure, he authored numerous opinions on e-discovery and complex litigation matters.
-After retiring from the bench, he joined JAMS as a mediator and arbitrator, specializing in resolving disputes involving e-discovery, data privacy, and complex commercial litigation.
-Judge Francis is a frequent speaker and author on topics related to e-discovery and information governance.
+During his tenure, he authored numerous influential opinions on e-discovery and information governance.
+After retiring from the bench, Judge Francis joined JAMS as a mediator and arbitrator, where he focuses on resolving complex commercial disputes, including those involving e-discovery issues.
+He is a frequent speaker and author on e-discovery topics and is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1).

 Hon.
 Katharine H. Parker